Unexpected Impacts: Cooperation and Conflict in Times of COVID-19

 The mass migrations of refugees fleeing political instability to European destinations led to the rise of nationalistic leaders and increasingly stringent migration policies.
 Countries such as Italy, which already bore the brunt of migration, have been some of the hardest hit by COVID-19.
 Italy remonstrated the European Central Bank after remarks by its president indicated Italy was on its own.

 Euroscepticism is growing amongst ascension countries too, who are not yet in the EU but expected to abide by EU policies.
 The announcement that non-EU countries could not import medical equipment from the EU led to the declaration of a state of emergency in Serbia.
-A furious Aleksandar Vucic, Serbia’s president, indicated a significant shift in his country’s future alignment in March 15 address: “European solidarity does not exist.
+A furious Aleksandar Vucic, Serbia’s president, indicated a significant shift in his country’s future alignment in a March 15 address: “European solidarity does not exist.
 That was a fairy tale on paper.”
 Vucic indicated a new desire to turn east instead of west, calling China’s president “not just my personal, but a friend and brother of this country.”

 Meanwhile, Hungary’s democratic backsliding continues, with Prime Minister Viktor Orbán’s granted the ability to rule by decree in direct violation of EU membership requirements.
 These powers concern EU leaders and exemplify the limitations of cooperation.